leshchenko1979/perscache/README.md

 ## API Reference
 ### class `Cache()`
 #### Parameters
-- `serializer (perscache.serializers.Serializer)`: a serializer class to use for cinverting stored data.
+- `serializer (perscache.serializers.Serializer)`: a serializer class to use for converting stored data.
 Defaults to `perscache.serlializers.PickleSerializer`.

 - `storage (perscache.storage.Storage)`: a storage back-end used to save and load data.
 Defaults to `perscache.storage.LocalFileStorage`.